scherroman/mugen/README.md

 ```

 Use the above commands at any time to clarify the examples below and view the full list of available options.

+By default output files are sent to the desktop.
+This can be changed with the `-od --output-directory` option.

 ### Create a music video